Ventive Standard Terms and Conditions of Sale

 18 Goods requirements, Ventive Hub, Cloud and updates:

 Most Ventive Goods utilise the Ventive Hub.
 This includes controllers, SIM enabled routers and sensors, which require access to standard power sockets.
 Ventive Hub connects to Ventive Cloud enabling monitoring, maintenance and data collection to support optimal performance, updates and reporting.
 The system will only monitor the areas where devices are installed correctly and are functioning.
 From time to time we may experience loss of connection, which can prevent or delay monitoring, maintenance or reporting.
 We may request some simple actions from you, such as a restart of the Ventive Hub components, which if not carried out by you may result in a call out charge.
 You agree that we may update the system software, which is required from time to time.
 You must not, and must use every effort to ensure that no other person, decompiles, reverse-engineers, disassembles or otherwise tampers with the Ventive Goods.
+The SIM cards remain the property of Ventive and may from time to time need to be modified or updated, for which Ventive staff or Partners will require access to the property.

 19 Reasonable care:

 Ventive will endeavour to carry out any required work with reasonable care.
 We will make good any unnecessary damage to your property that is directly caused by our negligence.
 Cosmetic damage necessitated to gain access to Ventive products is not included.
 Ventive Goods are sold on a supply only basis.
 You are responsible for installation.
-The engineer will not start, or continue doing, any work in your home if they believe there is a health and safety risk, for example: hazardous chemicals, pest infestations, verbal or physical abuse, or harassment.
+Ventive staff will not start, or continue doing, any work in your building if they believe there is a health and safety risk, for example: hazardous chemicals, pest infestations, verbal or physical abuse, or harassment.
 And they will not return to finish the work until that risk has been removed.
-If any asbestos needs to be removed before they can start work in your home, you will need to arrange and pay for someone else to remove it and give you a clean air certificate which you will need to show them.
+If any asbestos needs to be removed before they can start work in your building, you will need to arrange and pay for someone else to remove it and give you a clean air certificate which you will need to show them.

 20 General terms and exclusions: